crisu83/yii-extension/README.md

 yii-extension
 =============

-A starting point for extensions for the Yii PHP framework.
+Tools for building extensions for the Yii PHP framework.